 There will be no requirement or expectation that you ‘catch up’ on CPD after this appraisal merely because you have not demonstrated it by counting credits or collecting certificates.
 The GMC have confirmed that appraisals conducted using the rebalanced appraisal processes will fulfil all their requirements for appraisal and revalidation.

 Of course!
 Continuing Professional Development is about lifelong learning and anything that you learn about which allows you to demonstrate your reflective practice, including COVID-19, will count.
 The system redesign needed to work out how to alter how you work to be effective in a pandemic is a good example of a quality improvement activity to reflect upon.

-Revalidation recommendation due dates up to the end of September 2020 have already been changed, so there will be time once the COVID-19 pandemic has passed to look at collecting and reflecting on feedback.
+Don’t worry!
+Revalidation recommendation due dates up to 16 March 2021 have already been changed, so you have an additional twelve months to look at collecting and reflecting on feedback.

-Even if your revalidation recommendation due date is after the end of September 2020 and has not yet been changed, don’t worry about your revalidation recommendation.
+Even if your revalidation recommendation due date is after 16 March 2021and has not been changed, don’t worry about your revalidation recommendation.
 There is a pathway for the GMC to make the decision to defer your recommendation date to give more time for you to collect supporting information.
 During that time your UK licence to practise will continue unaffected to the new revalidation recommendation date, so you will not be disadvantaged.

-During the COVID-19 pandemic, it is strongly recommended that appraisals are carried out remotely using telecommunication assistance.
-This will require the completion of the appropriate documentation to allow the Responsible Officer to monitor which appraisals have been affected and the appraiser will need to include the information that the appraisal was facilitated remotely in their summary.
+During the COVID-19 pandemic, it is strongly recommended for public health reasons that all appraisals in primary care are carried out remotely using telecommunication assistance due to the risk of doctors acting as vectors of infection between healthcare settings.
+This will not require any additional documentation but the appraiser will need to include the information that the appraisal was facilitated remotely in their summary.